 - They refuse to issue your child with an EHC Plan following an EHC Needs Assessment

 - You disagree with the description in the EHCP (this maybe your child’s special educational needs (SEN) and/or he provision they require)

 - You disagree with the school named on the EHCP

 - They refuse to amend the plan following an annual review of the EHCP

 - They decide to cease to maintain the plan following an annual review.

 Their decision will have been sent to you in a notification letter.

-When an informal conversation with the LA cannot resolve matters you may wish to meet with representatives from the LA to discuss the matter further, a process known as mediation.
+When an informal conversation (or Way Forward Meeting) with the LA cannot resolve matters you may wish to meet with representatives from the LA to discuss the matter further, a process known as mediation.
 This is a formal conversation.

-A successful mediation means that you may avoid the need to go to tribunal as a formal appeals process can be costly and time consuming.
+A successful mediation means that you may avoid the need to go to tribunal as a formal appeals process.

 What is Mediation?